Foundry Operating Thesis

 | Specialty lending / servicing | Underwrites niche credit and services loans | Intake, credit verification, collateral review, servicing, collections | Interest margin, origination, servicing fees |

-Our initial market map is designed to show where workflow density, fragmentation and target-size concentrations sit, however it’s not yet a final database.
-The objective is to map the platform and identify structural patterns, not to present diligence-grade financials for every company.
+Our initial market map shows the distribution of companies in the UK with workflows most closely overlapping with our starting model, MGAs.
+The objective is to map the space and identify patterns, not to present diligence-grade financials for every company.

 MGA Market Map

-Our current UK mapping identifies circa 144 MGA businesses, with a strong skew toward the lower mid-market and only a limited number of scaled platforms.
-This distribution makes MGA an effective starting point.
+Our current UK mapping identifies circa 180 MGA businesses, with a strong skew toward the lower mid-market and a number of scaled platforms.
+This distribution makes MGA an accessible starting point.

 UK MGA enterprise value distribution

-Estimated enterprise values are grouped into fixed EV bands and stacked by normalized subsector groups to show where fragmentation and scale sit inside the mapped set.
+Estimated enterprise values are grouped into fixed EV bands to show where fragmentation and scale sit inside the mapped set.

-The market is sufficiently fragmented to provide accessible entry opportunities, whilst still offering enough depth in the small and mid-market to support initial acquisitions and early platform development.
+The market is sufficiently fragmented to provide entry opportunities, whilst still offering enough depth in the small and mid-market to support subsequent acquisitions and early platform development.
 It allows us to deploy the operating system in live environments where workflows are clear, measurable, and economically meaningful.

 At the same time, the supply of large, enterprise-scale assets within MGA is limited.
-This constrains the ability to continue scaling purely within the vertical and naturally defines the boundary of the initial market.
+We see meaningful opportunity to compete organically at the upper end of the market.

 MGA sector deep dive

-We're starting with MGAs because they sit at the intersection of durability, embeddedness, and operational intensity.
+We're starting with MGAs because they are durable, embedded, and operationally intense.

-MGA businesses are deeply integrated into the financial system.
+MGAs are deeply integrated into the insurance ecosystem.
 They perform a core economic function, underwriting and distributing risk, within a regulated framework that is unlikely to be disintermediated.
-Demand is persistent, switching costs are real, and their role in connecting brokers, carriers, and insured parties is structurally embedded.
+Demand is persistent, and their role in connecting brokers, carriers, and insured parties is structurally embedded.

 As a result, a significant portion of cost is concentrated within a relatively small set of repeatable workflows.
-These workflows define the operational core of the business and represent the primary surface for improvement.
 Improving how this work is executed does not just reduce cost, it enhances the competitive position of the business.

 More efficient underwriting workflows improve responsiveness and consistency, strengthening broker relationships.
 Better data capture and processing improve risk selection and reporting, strengthening carrier relationships.
 Reduced operational friction allows higher-quality underwriters to focus on decision-making rather than process, improving talent density and retention.